Eclipses in mythology and culture: Christianity

-The periodicity of lunar eclipses been deduced by Neo-Babylonian astronomers in the sixth century BCE and the periodicity of solar eclipses was deduced in first century BCE by Greek astronomers, who developed the Antikythera mechanism and had understood the Sun, Moon, and Earth to be spherical celestial bodies since Aristotle.
-The astronomical understanding of eclipses was thus well understood in the Ancient Near East in which Christianity developed.
+The periodicity of lunar eclipses was deduced by Neo-Babylonian astronomers in the sixth century BCE, and the periodicity of solar eclipses was deduced in first century BCE by Greek astronomers, who developed the Antikythera mechanism and had understood the Sun, Moon, and Earth to be spherical celestial bodies since Aristotle.
+The astronomical understanding of eclipses was thus well understood in the Ancient Near East, in which Christianity developed.
 The New Testament describes the sky as darkening for hours during the crucifixion of Jesus.
 As the event's lengthy duration and occurrence on the day of a full moon made it clear to contemporary believers that it could not be an eclipse, early Christians interpreted this as an omen and sign of Jesus's divinity.
 In 12th-century Christian Europe, eclipses were thus connected to earthly rule, where the deaths of Charlemagne and Henry I were preceded by solar and lunar eclipses.
 Saints were often also connected with eclipses, with a solar eclipse at their death a sign of their holiness.
 Christian eschatology makes mention of eclipse-like phenomena, where Revelation 6:12 describes how "the sun became black as sackcloth, the full moon became like blood."
 A minority of modern Christians believe eclipses to portend the Second Coming.